mehul-m-prajapati/gsoc-debun-tool/README.md

 - Draft Proposal: [Improve-Debun-tool-collected-information](https://github.com/balabit/syslog-ng/wiki/GSoC-2019-Proposal%3A-Improve-Debun-tool-collected-information-%28Mehul-Prajapati%29)

-## Project overview
+### Project overview
+Syslog-ng is a highly scalable logging application, which is used collect logs fromvarious sources (such as applications, files) on a centralized log server and allows to process them with parsers, filters, and specialized modules before saving/sending them.
+The syslog-ng-debun tool is distributed with the syslog-ng OSE application.

+### Project Abstract
-The syslog-ng-debun tool collects and saves information about your syslog-ng OSE installation, making troubleshooting easier.
-The goal of this project is to improve the current debun tool by adding new features and developing tests of newly added features.
+The syslog-ng-debun tool collects and saves information about your syslog-ng OSE installation, making troubleshooting easier, especially if anyone is concerned about syslog-ng OSE related issues.
+The goal of this project is to improve the current debun tool by adding new features and developing tests.

 ### Tasks